-Although the specific research questions addressed in my projects range from pain to emotion perception to neuroendocrinology and visual attention, the overarching question is always the same: How do the brain and the body give rise to feelings that humans can perceive, and how are these feelings connected to our choices and behaviour.
+The specific research questions addressed in my projects range from pain to emotion perception to neuroendocrinology and visual attention.
+Yet, the overarching question is always the same: How do the brain and the body give rise to feelings that humans can perceive, and how are these feelings connected to our choices and behaviour.